 - 3.1.
 Vessel-based Line-transect Survey - 3.1.1.
-During the monitoring month of December 2018, two complete sets of systematic line-transect vessel surveys were conducted on the 6th and 13th, to cover all transect lines in WL survey area twice.
+During the monitoring month of January 2019, two complete sets of systematic line-transect vessel surveys were conducted on the 4th and 8th, to cover all transect lines in WL survey area twice.
 The survey routes of each survey day are presented in Figures 2-3. - 3.1.2.
-From these surveys, a total of 67.87 km of survey effort was collected, with 79.1% of the total survey effort being conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility) (Appendix I).
-The total survey effort conducted on primary lines (i.e. the horizontal lines perpendicular to the coastlines) was 45.21 km, while the effort on secondary lines (i.e. the lines connecting the primary lines) was 22.66 km. - 3.1.3.
-During the monitoring surveys conducted in December 2018, two groups of six Chinese White Dolphins were sighted.
-Both dolphin groups were sighted during on-effort search, while one of the sightings was made on primary line (Appendix II).
+From these surveys, a total of 67.36 km of survey effort was collected, with 100% of the total survey effort being conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility) (Appendix I).
+The total survey effort conducted on primary lines (i.e. the horizontal lines perpendicular to the coastlines) was 44.43 km, while the effort on secondary lines (i.e. the lines connecting the primary lines) was 22.93 km. - 3.1.3.
+During the monitoring surveys conducted in January 2019, five groups of ten Chinese White Dolphins were sighted.
+All five dolphin groups were sighted during on-effort search, but only one of them was made on primary line (Appendix II).
 None of these dolphin groups was associated with any operating fishing vessel during the monitoring month. - 3.1.4.
-Distribution of the dolphin sightings made during December's surveys is shown in Figure 4.
-Both dolphin groups were sighted to the north of the Tai O Peninsula in the northern portion of the WL survey area (Figure 4).
+Distribution of the dolphin sightings made during January's surveys is shown in Figure 4.
+Four of the five dolphin groups were sighted in the middle portion of WL survey area (to the west of Kai Kung Shan), while one group was sighted a few kilometers to the northwest of Tai O Peninsula (Figure 4).
 Notably, none of them was sighted near the HKLR09 alignment. - 3.1.5.
-During the December's surveys, encounter rates of Chinese White Dolphins deduced from the survey effort and on-effort sighting data made under favourable conditions (Beaufort 3 or below) are shown in Tables 2 & 3.
+During the January's surveys, encounter rates of Chinese White Dolphins deduced from the survey effort and on-effort sighting data made under favourable conditions (Beaufort 3 or below) are shown in Tables 2 & 3.

 Table 2.
-Dolphin encounter rates (sightings per 100 km of survey effort) per set during December's surveys in West Lantau (WL)
+Dolphin encounter rates (sightings per 100 km of survey effort) per set during January's surveys in West Lantau (WL)

 Encounter rate (STG) Encounter rate (ANI)

 (no. of on-effort dolphin sightings (no. of dolphins from all on-effort

 per 100 km of survey effort) sightings per 100 km of survey effort)

 Primary Lines Only Primary Lines Only

-West Set 1: December 6th 4.5 17.9
+West Set 1: January 4 th 0.0 0.0

-Lantau Set 2: December 13 th 0.0 0.0
+Lantau Set 2: January 8 th 4.5 4.5

 Table 3.
-Overall dolphin encounter rates (sightings per 100 km of survey effort) in December's surveys on primary lines only as well as both primary lines and secondary lines in West Lantau (WL)
+Overall dolphin encounter rates (sightings per 100 km of survey effort) in January's surveys on primary lines only as well as both primary lines and secondary lines in West Lantau (WL)

-Encoun ter rate (STG) Encounter rate (ANI) (no. of on-effor t dolphin sightings per (no. of dolphins from all on-effort 100 km of survey effort) sightings per 100 km of survey effort) Primary Both Primary and Primary Both Primary and Lines Only Secondary Lines Lines Only Secondary Lines West Lantau 2.8 3.7 11.4 11.2
+Encoun iter rate (STG) Encounter rate (ANI) (no. of on-effor t dolphin sightings per (no. of dolphins from all on-effort sightings per 100 km of survey effort 100 km of survey effort) Primary Both Primary and Primary Both Primary and Lines Only Secondary Lines Lines Only Secondary Lines West Lantau 2.3 7.4 2.3 14.8

 3.1.6.
-With only two groups of two and four dolphins sighted respectively, the average group size of Chinese White Dolphins was 3.0 individuals per group during December's surveys, which was slightly lower than the averages in previous months of monitoring surveys.
+The average group size of Chinese White Dolphins sighted during January's surveys was only 2.0 individuals per group, which was much lower than the averages in previous months of HKLR09 monitoring surveys.
+All four dolphin groups were small in size with just 1-4 animals per group (Appendix II).